 5032 N. Central Ave., Phoenix

-The Fire Breathing Dragon at Frank Lloyd Wright's Taliesen West
+The Fire Breathing Dragon at Frank Lloyd Wright's Taliesin West

 Frank Lloyd Wright often sent his third wife, Olgivanna, gifts from his travels abroad, with one of the most impressive still on display at Taliesin West.
 This dragon was intended to be a serene water fountain, but Olgivanna had a gas pipe installed so that the creature would instead breath fire.
 This UNESCO World Heritage Site is home to quite a few other unexpected feature — including petroglyphs, a wind tunnel and an acoustically perfect cabaret and more — but the fire-breathing dragon is best viewed on a Friday evening Night Lights Tour.

 12621 N. Frank Lloyd Wright Blvd., Scottsdale